• Skip to primary navigation

 While state tuition fees at Chemeketa Community College are low, many students attend the school without paying tuition fees.

-Students looking for an affordable way to earn a BSN may want to start at Chemeketa, complete the two-year nurse degree, then either switch to a BSN program or pass the NCLEX-RN and join an RN-BSN program.
+Students looking for an affordable way to earn a BSN may want to start at Chemeketa, complete the two-year nurse degree, switch to a BSN program, pass the NCLEX-RN and join an RN-BSN program.

 Chemeketa even connects graduates to online RN-BSN programs with reduced tuition at Linfield College and the University of Wisconsin at Green Bay.